Vault Messaging

 Compliance & Privacy Regulations

-- GDPR Alignment: Vault Messaging avoids storing raw recipient addresses and keeps message contents client-side encrypted.
+- GDPR Alignment: Vault Messaging avoids storing raw destination addresses and keeps message contents client‑side encrypted.

 Integration with Other Features